Nepal Currency - Money and Rupee Exchange Rate

-The official currency unit of Nepal is the Nepalese rupee, symbol: रू, abbreviated as NPR.
-The consumption level in Nepal is very low: 15-30 rupees (0.13~0.25 USD) for a liter of bottled water, NPR 300-1000 (2.51~8.38 USD) per capita for a mid-range restaurant, NPR 35-100 (0.29~0.84 USD) per kilometer for taxi fare.
-Moreover, tourists can easily exchange money in major cities in Nepal, or pay by credit card.
+The official currency of Nepal is the Nepalese Rupee, codenamed NPR, with the symbol as रू or Rs.
+The consumption level in Nepal is very low: 15-30 Rupees (0.13~0.25 USD) for a liter of bottled water, NPR 300-1000 (2.51~8.38 USD) per capita for a mid-range restaurant, NPR 35-100 (0.29~0.84 USD) per kilometer for taxi fare.
+Moreover, tourists can easily exchange Nepal money in major cities in Nepal, or pay by credit card.
 So it is not necessary for foreign tourists to carry large amounts of cash when traveling in Nepal.

 Denomination of Nepalese Rupee: 5, 10, 20, 50, 100, 500, 1000

 Nepal currency refers to the Nepalese Rupee.
 Nepal currency has banknotes in 11 denomination of 1, 2, 5, 10, 20, 25, 50, 100, 250, 500, and 1000.
 1 NRP is subdivided into 100 Paisa.
 Paisa is a coin.
 It is available in 9 denominations of the coin including 1, 5, 10, 20, 50 Paisa, and 1, 2, 5, 10 Rupee.